Ratnesh4193/hackathon/README.md

 - Make a new folder
 - Open cmd in that folder
 - Install virtualenv by command : pip install virtualenv
-- Now create a virtual environment named "env" by command :virtualenv env
+- Now create a virtual environment named "assistant" by command :virtualenv assistant
-- Now activate environment by command : ./env/Scripts/activate
+- Now activate environment by command : ./assistant/Scripts/activate
 - Now clone the github repository by command : git clone https://github.com/rupal121/Conceptions.git
-- Move inside project by command :cd virtual-assistant
+- Move inside project by command :cd Conceptions
 - Now install all required libraries by command :pip install -r requirements.txt
 - If installation of any library fails then install it individually :pip install <name of library>
 - Now run the project by command :python main.py
 - Open the link 127.0.0.1:5000

 ## Contact
-- Email - rupalsinghid@gmai.com
+- Email - rupalsinghid@gmail.com